nicklockwood/ShapeScript/Help/getting-started.md

 ## Next Steps

 Change the `color 1 0 0` instruction to `color 1 1 0`, and then save the file.
-If you switch back to the ShapeScript app you should now see that the red cube has changes to yellow.
+If you switch back to the ShapeScript app you should now see that the red cube has changed to yellow.
 ShapeScript tracks changes to any open files and will automatically update the view whenever they are saved.

 ![Yellow cube](images/yellow-cube.png)